 Year 8 Curriculum Plan Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 Theme Early challenges to religion in the late medieval period.
 Power, religion, extremism, religious conflict Understanding migration & trade.
 Establishment of the Empire.
 Warfare and its impact on society.
 Political unity.
 Expansion of the British Empire & political control.
 Changes to the working world.
 Impact of Industrialisation on democracy in Britain.
-Key Concepts Early Tudor England The Protestant Reformation and its impact in Europe The reign of Elizabeth I in England England's connections to the world in the sixteenth century Impact of the English Civil Wars Creation of the United Kingdom and the power of Parliament.
-The rise and power of the British Empire The impact of the Industrial Revolution in Europe Nineteenth century Britain and the impact of wider democracy.
+Key Concepts Early Tudor England The Protestant Reformation and its impact in Europe The reigns of Edward VI, Mary I and Elizabeth I in England England's connections to the world in the sixteenth century Impact of the English Civil Wars Creation of the United Kingdom and the power of Parliament.
+The rise and power of the British Empire THe transatlandtic slave trade The impact of the Industrial Revolution in Europe Nineteenth century Britain and the impact of wider democracy.
 SMSC and British Values Religion Monarchy & Power Diversity Historical Sources Use of evidence Identity Religion Extremism Humanism Monarchy & Power Identity Poverty Justice & law Religion Conflict Monarchy and Power Liberty & Rights Culture Identity Power Conquest Diversity Culture Work Identity Culture Identity Power Liberty & Rights Justice & law Henlow Academy offers a wide range of career-based activities with students.
-In History we will have guest speakers come in each year to talk of their experiences of learning and using history in their day-to-day lives.
-Working with the Head of Careers, Mr. Baxter, students will also receive a understanding about how subjects like History can draw them to potential to career paths.
+In History we will have guest speakers come in each year to talk about their experiences of learning and using history in their day-to-day lives.
+Working with the Head of Careers, Mr. Baxter, students will also receive a wider understanding about how subjects like History can draw them to potential to career paths.
 Parental Support Visit national art galleries in London to understand Renaissance art, and how leaders wanted to portray themselves.
 Explore a wide variety of churches to understand their key differences.
 Explore the history of the Civil War.
 Encouraging reading around the topic.
 Explore the history of the British Empire.
 Encouraging reading around the topic.
-Explore the history of the Industrial Revolution.
-Encouraging reading around the topic.
+Explore the history of the Industrial Revolution and the transatlantic slave trade.
+Encouraging reading around the topic.Visit London Docklands Museum to understand the history of the Transatlantic Slave Trade.
 Explore the history of Parliament and democracy in the UK.
 Encouraging reading around the topic.